freeCodeCamp/guide/src/pages/mobile-app-development/firebase-cloud-messaging-integration-for-cordova-hybrid-apps/index.md

 <widget id="io.cordova.hellocordova" version="1.0.0" xmlns="http://www.w3.org/ns/widgets" xmlns:cdv="http://cordova.apache.org/ns/1.0">
 ```

-Here the attribute id is the package **id** which will by default be **io.cordova.hellocordova** change it to the app id you have specified in the firebase console.
+Here the attribute id is the package **id** which will by default be **io.cordova.hellocordova** change it to the app ID you have specified in the firebase console.
 I will be using com.pushSample.hello

 Next field to be filled in the firebase console popup is :